RahulRJB/Obsidian-RJB/My Vault/Notes/Gradient Boost.md

 - Gradient Boost starts by making a single leaf instead of a tree or stump.
 This leaf represents an initial guess for the weights for all of the samples.
 When trying to predict a continuous value like weight, the first guess is the average value.
 - Then gradient boost builds a tree like [[AdaBoost]].
 This tree is based on the errors made by the previous tree but unlike Adaboost, this tree is usually larger than a stump, that said gradient boost still restricts the size of the tree.
 Usually the size is restricted to 8 to 32 leaves.
-- Like Adaboost gradient boost scales the trees, however gradient boost scales all trees by the same amount.
+- Like Adaboost, gradient boost scales the trees, however gradient boost scales all trees by the same amount.
 - GB continues to build trees in this fashion until it has made the number of trees you asked for or additional trees fail to improve the fit.

 ### Steps: